 Gibberagong EEC, together with the Environmental and Zoo Education Centres (EZEC’s) have produced a series of high quality virtual field trips to support students working from home.
-Please check back regularly as we update this site with new content.

 The new virtual excursion resource enables students to study the Landscapes and Landforms content area using West Head and surrounds as a case study.
 The resource includes maps, 360 images and videos that provide an opportunity for students to identify the landforms, learn more about the geomorphic processes that shaped the area and the value of the area to Aboriginal peoples.

 This virtual fieldwork program supports Stage 4 Science, with activities that provide students with an opportunity to engage in the Living World strand and use scientific inquiry to process and analyse data in the mangrove ecosystem.